tuanle618/deepArt-generation/README.md

 ![Image 4](https://github.com/ptl93/deepArt-generation/blob/master/data/merged_japanese/yamamura-toyonari_8.jpg)

 ## Generated Images
 The generated images from both VAE and DCGAN **unfortunately** do not really resemble the yakusha-e genre, more an *abstract* version of it.
+I believe this lays in the complex structure of the input images.
+Even after rescaling from first (256,256) to shape (128,128) the results the results are still more abstract.
 With this data base the VAE performs **better** generating artificial images than the DCGAN.
 As an example below some output of the VAE_2 Model:

 ![genImage 1](https://github.com/ptl93/deepArt-generation/blob/master/sample_generated_images/VAE/epoch_13000_final_generated_images_5.jpg)
 ![genImage 2](https://github.com/ptl93/deepArt-generation/blob/master/sample_generated_images/VAE/epoch_26000_final_generated_images_6.jpg)
 ![genImage 3](https://github.com/ptl93/deepArt-generation/blob/master/sample_generated_images/VAE/epoch_35000_final_generated_images_3.jpg)